forcedotcom/cli/releasenotes/sfdx/README.md

     See [these notes](./README.md#71400-march-3-2022) for details.

 * CHANGE: As part of the fix for [GitHub issue #1408](https://github.com/forcedotcom/cli/issues/1408), Salesforce CLI now uses rotating log files.
 By default, every day at midnight the CLI makes a backup copy of the log file and then clears out its entries to start afresh.
 This new behavior ensures that the log file doesn't get too big.
-We keep two backup copies, which means you always have log entries for the past two days along with the current day’s logs.
+We keep backups for the past two days along with the current day’s logs.

     Change the default behavior with these new environment variables:

     * SFDX_LOG_ROTATION_PERIOD: How often a new log file is created.
 For example, a value of `1d` means a new log file is created daily, at midnight.
 A value of `2w` creates a new file every 2 weeks.
 See the _period_ entry in [this table](https://github.com/forcedotcom/node-bunyan#stream-type-rotating-file) for other options.
 Default value is `1d`.
     * SFDX_LOG_ROTATION_COUNT: Number of backup files to keep.
 Default value is `2`.

+    For example, if you choose a rotation period of 2 weeks and a count of 2, you always have backups for the four weeks before the first entry in the current log.

-    We're also changing the name and location of the log file to `HOME_DIR/.sf/sf.log`.
+    We're also changing the name and location of the log file from `HOME_DIR/.sfdx/sfdx.log` to `HOME_DIR/.sf/sf.log`.
 This change will happen gradually over the coming months as we update the core Salesforce CLI plug-ins to v3 of[@salesforce/core](https://github.com/forcedotcom/sfdx-core/tree/v3).

 * FIX: The JSON output when a `force:source:beta:*` command encounters an error now matches the structure of the JSON output of their existing non-beta equivalents.
 (GitHub issue [#1431](https://github.com/forcedotcom/cli/issues/1431)).

 * FIX: The `force:mdapi:beta:retrieve` command now generates a correct `package.xml` file that you can then use for deploying.
-Previously, the `package.xml` file sometimes included an incorrect `<fullname>undefined</fullname>` element; the element is now omitted unless it exists.
+Previously, the `package.xml` file sometimes included an incorrect `<fullname>undefined</fullname>` element; the element is now omitted unless it exists in the org.

    [Jochen Rinder](https://github.com/jayree), you're going to put us out of work.
 Once again, you didn't just find and report the problem, you then jumped in and submitted a PR to fix it.
 Thanks a bunch!